 Empress Wu Zetian 武則天 (r.
 690-704) introduced a palace examination (dianshi 殿試) and a military examination (wuju 武舉).
 From 702 on the names of examinees were were masked so the examiners did not know who was tested.
 During the military examination candidates were tested in shooting at great distances (changduo 長垛), shooting from horseback (mashe 馬射), shooting while marching (bushe 步射), parallel shooting (? pingshe 平射) and "pipe shooting" (? tongshe 筒射).
 Likewise, skills in riding and handling polearms (ma qiang 馬槍) was tested, as well as the physical stamina in various exercises like lifting and carrying heavy objects (qiaoguan 翹關, fuzhong 負重, shencai 身材).
 Unlike the civilian appointees, graduates of the military examination could be directly appointed to a post.
 Even if it was regularly held, the military examination had a far less prominent status in comparison to the civilian ones.

 The monopoly of the grand families on the occupation of offices was thus finally shattered at the end of the Tang period, yet the procedure of the examination brought about new difficulties, mainly the forming of court factions (pengdang 朋黨) consisting of examiners and their protégé graduates (mensheng).
-The fellow graduates Niu Sengru 牛僧孺 and Li Zongmin 李宗閔, for instance, fought for decades for dominance at the court, likewise Linghu Chu 令狐楚, Xiao Mian 蕭俛 and Huangfu Bo 皇甫鎛.
+The fellow graduates Niu Sengru 牛僧孺 (779-848) and Li Zongmin 李宗閔 (d.
+846), for instance, fought for decades for dominance at the court, likewise Linghu Chu 令狐楚 (766-837), Xiao Mian 蕭俛 (d.
+842) and Huangfu Bo 皇甫鎛 (d.
+820).
 The control of the influential families over careers had not ceased.
 Emperor Muzong 唐穆宗 (r.
 820-824) even proclaimed a law exempting officials and their families from all taxes, thus cementing their status as "households of the official robes" (yiguanhu 衣冠戶).
 They were later called households of officials (guanhu 官戶).

 The political turmoils of the first half of the 10th century were the most critical factor for the interruption of the examination system during the Five Dynasties period 五代 (907-960).

 The Song arranged the examination system into three steps, beginning with the prefectural examination (jieshi 解試), advancing with the metropolitan examination (shengshi 省試), and ending with the palace examination (dianshi 殿試, yushi 御試).
-There were several institutions offering a prefectural examination, so that there were open the way of the "prefectural" (zhoushi 州試) or "home examination" (xiangshi 鄉試), the "tribute grain examination" (caoshi 漕試) or examination of the transport commission (zhuanyunsi shi 轉運司試), and the examination of the National University (taixue shi 太學試) or the Directorate of Education (guozijian shi 國子監試).
-The examination session (kechang 科場) of this examination began on the 15th day of the 8th lunar month and took three days.
+There were several institutions offering a prefectural examination allowing the government to offer various ways for future career, namely the "prefectural" (zhoushi 州試) or "home examination" (xiangshi 鄉試), the "tribute grain examination" (caoshi 漕試) or examination of the transport commission (zhuanyunsi shi 轉運司試), and the examination of the National University (taixue shi 太學試) or the Directorate of Education (guozijian shi 國子監試).
+The examination session (kechang 科場) of the latter began on the 15th day of the 8th lunar month and took three days.
 Graduates of the prefectural examination were called prefectural nominees (xianggong 鄉貢).
 "Qualified" (hege 合格) for further steps, they were sent as recommendees (juren 舉人) in certain quota to the capital.
 The metropolitan examination was organized by the Ministry of Rites and the Department of State Affairs.
-The date was not fix, but the examination took place in spring, and also lasted three days.
+The date was not fix, but the examination took place in Spring, and also lasted three days.
 Graduates were then sent to participate in the palace examination.

 From 973 on the emperor had the prerogative to change the name order (mingci 名次) on the list of examinees for the palace examination.
 Candidates whose position had been altered were only considered as having passed rightfully and were thus listed (dengke 登科, dengdi 登第) when their results of the palace examination were meeting their results as metropolitan graduates.
-During the Southern Song period 南宋 (1127-1279), an extraordinary metropolitan examination was carried out in the circuits of the Sichuan Basin, to save candidates the long way to Hangzhou.
+During the Southern Song period 南宋 (1127-1279), an extraordinary metropolitan examination was carried out in the circuits of the Sichuan Basin, to save candidates the long way to the capital Hangzhou 杭州 (today in Zhejiang).

 In order to prevent interference into the examination results, it was from 1037 on not allowed that examiners hailed from the prefecture where they supervised an examination.
 This rule of "avoidance of return" (huibi 回避) made it necessary to carry out "examinations by different heads" (bietou shi 別頭試).